rafaelmchaves/card-transactions/README.md

 # Card transaction Routines

 Each cardholder (customer) has an account with their data.
 For each operation performed by the customer, a transaction is created and associated with their respective account.
-Each transaction has a type (cash purchase, installment purchase, withdrawal or payment), an amount and a creation date.
+Each transaction has a type ("COMPRA A VISTA", "COMPRA PARCELADA", "SAQUE" or "PAGAMENTO"), an amount and a creation date.
 Purchase and withdrawal type transactions are recorded with a negative value, while payment transactions are recorded with a positive value.

 # How to run the application